virtual-cast/Zenject/README.md

 Now, if we run our scene we can change the speed value to tune the Foo class in real time.

 Another (arguably better) way to do this is to use `ScriptableObjectInstaller` instead of `MonoInstaller,` which have the added advantage that you can change your settings at runtime and have those changes automatically persist when play mode is stopped.
-See <a href="#scriptableobject-installer">here</a> for details.
+See [here](#scriptableobject-installer) for details.

 ## Object Graph Validation